 3. A data lake is a highly scalable and flexible data repository with the option for future migration to a traditional data warehouse.
 (Traditional data warehousing still provides some distinct advantages in terms of data governance and quality management.)

-4. AI technologies are evolving rapidly, and a consolidated data lake environment may provide a distinct competitive advantage for putting them to immediate use.
+4. AI technologies are evolving rapidly, and a consolidated data lake environment will provide a distinct competitive advantage for putting them to immediate use.

 For Further Reading